fast payday loans

 Cross-Cultural Ministry Training

 Do you train your short term missions trip participants for cross-cultural ministry?
 You should, to help them understand the cultural difference they will encounter and how to deal with them.
-It is also key that they understand that their actions have the ability to either help or hinder the long term missionary efforts on the field they serve.
-Often the difference comes back to cultural preparedness.
+It is key that they understand that their actions have the ability to either help or hinder the long term missionary efforts on the field they serve.
+Often the difference comes back to cross-cultural preparedness.
 Here are some resources to help you lead a basic one-hour class on preparing for cross-cultural ministry.

 1 Corinthians 13 – A Guide to Culture